 My neighbor asked if I would make cake pops for her daughter’s birthday.
 Her daughter, Mikah, and two of my nieces share a birthday so a couple of years ago it was Cakapalooza around here!
 When she asked this year I told her that I love her daughter but hellz no.

 I don’t care what lies anybody tells you, cake pops are not easy and life is too short.
 If you need some, they’re available at Starbucks.

-Instead, I made cupcakes for the Hawaiian themed party.
-Cupcakes with giant cupcake pans!
+Instead, I made cupcakes for the Hawaiian themed party–special for a special occasion–in giant cupcake (muffin) pans!

-Personal cakes are special already, but when they’re for a birthday, sometimes you need to step it up a little.
+Cupcakes–what I call personal cakes–are special already, and when they’re for a birthday, why not go all out?
 For Mikah’s big day I decided the personal cakes needed to be big too.
 This post isn’t about the cake recipe or the frosting, but the pan they were made in.

-These were made in a jumbo cupcake pan.
+The cupcakes were made in a jumbo muffin pan.
 I’ve had it for so long I don’t know where I got it and there are no manufacturer’s markings on it for me to help you with that point but you can find jumbo pans anywhere.
-This is the difference between a standard cupcake pan and the one I made these in.
+This is the difference between a standard muffin pan and the one I made these in.

 They look like little flower pots.
 The only jumbo pans I’ve seen recently don’t have the ledge this one does–they’re just bigger.

 The difference in the size muffins or cupcakes they can make is pretty significant.